the-turing-way/the-turing-way/book/website/collaboration/inclusive-events/inclusive-events-comms.md

 It will not be able to replace an in-depth communications plan, but instead draws attention to what additional considerations may be needed to help make your event inclusive of people with lived experience.

-"Communications" refers to the information you share with attendees, the timings and schedule on which you communicate it, the channels you will use, and the content and information about the event.
+For this chapter, "Communications" refers to the information you share with attendees, the timings and schedule on which you communicate it, the channels you will use, and the content and information about the event.

 When developing a communications strategy, you need to consider: